collaborationFactory/cplace-npm-tools/README.md

 ```bash
 npm link
 ```
 This will first recompile the Typescript sources and do the linting before setting up and linking the binary executable.
-When `npm link` is completed, you can just use `cplace-cli` as you are used to to test it out.
+When `npm link` is completed, you can just use `cplace-cli` as usual to test it out.
+When the installation failed because `cplace-cli` was already installed, you can either manually remove it, or run `npm link --force`.

 > Remember to clean your local linked package after testing by running `npm r -g @cplace/cli` to remove it and do a regular install again (`npm i -g @cplace/cli`).